kronok/UEPluginTools/README.md

 If the script is successful, The */BUILDS/5p3* (etc) folders will be populated with (1) a PluginName_Version_Win64.zip file, (2) a PluginName_Version.txt file, and (3) a PluginName_CURRENTVERSION.txt file.
 The version number is taken from the file *<PluginName>/Source/GS_VERSION_NUMBER.txt*, via the UEPluginPackager tool (which is run as part of the build).

+In addition to the packaged build, a test project will be created at (eg) */build_5p3_test*, which will contain a sample project and the binary plugin, with .sln generated.
+You can open/build/run this project to test that the built plugin functions correctly with that UE version.

 Currently (Jan 2025) the scripts are set up to build the plugin 5.3, 5.4, and 5.5.
 Adding a version is a rote process but requires some effort.
 Disabling a version is straightforward, simply comment/delete the relevant line from build_all.bat and clean_all.bat.